lab-midas/ismrm-moco-workshop/README.md

 - Solutions: <a href="https://colab.research.google.com/github/lab-midas/ismrm-moco-workshop/blob/master/HandsOn_ISMRM_MoCo_Workshop_solution.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"></a>

 ### Docker
-Either use the pre-built image or build the image yourself</br>
+Either use the pre-built image or build the image yourself.
+In both cases in the Jupyter notebook you do not need to run the "Installation" steps (all already set up).
+You only need to execute the "Imports".
+You may also want to change the `datapath` to `/workspace/data/...`.</br>
 **a) Pre-built image**
 ```
 docker run -it --rm -p 8888:8888 thomaskuestner/ismrm-moco-workshop:latest /opt/conda/envs/ismrmmocoworkshop/bin/jupyter notebook --ip=0.0.0.0 --no-browser --allow-root